Key takeaways on top-down and bottom-up budgeting

 You might be wondering: which approach is the best for me?
 What will give me the best results?

-And the answer is: it depends.
+And the answer is: It depends.

 Top-down budgeting is ideal when running a tight ship and using your funds to serve a few strategic goals.
+Visionary companies with FP&A teams highly attuned to each department will do well with top-down budgeting.

+Bottom-up budgeting is ideal for companies who want to give employees ownership of their budget and the department's direction.
 Companies with a culture of transparency, strong interdepartmental communication, and a finance team that keep track of the larger organizational goals will do well with bottom-up budgeting.

 These examples showcase the diversity of budgeting approaches across sectors, emphasizing the importance of selecting strategies that align with industry-specific dynamics.

-Hospitality and Event Management: The hospitality industry often adopts a bottom-up approach for event-specific budgets.
+- Hospitality and event management: The hospitality industry often adopts a bottom-up approach for event-specific budgets.
 Teams collaborate to estimate costs related to venue bookings, catering, and entertainment, ensuring that each event is financially optimized.

 The power of a hybrid budgeting approach